 58.3.
 Tracker.
 The Team’s Tracker will be issued to the Team Manager at Registration.
 It is to be carried securely by the Team Leader, at the top of the rucksack with no metal object placed over or around it.

 59. Radio and GPS.
-The use of 2 way radios, GPS or any other artificial aid is contrary to the spirit of the Challenge and is forbidden.
+The carriage or use of 2 way radios, GPS or any other artificial aid is forbidden.